A Lot's Changed, Including You.

 However you feel about returning in person, step back and see your life from a broader perspective.
 You can choose what stays, what goes, and what lifestyle you cultivate.
 This is YOUR new normal.

 Here are four questions to get you started:

-What’s something new that you’ve learned, discovered, or practiced during the pandemic that you would like to hold on to?
-Name one step you can take to make that happen.
+What’s something new you’ve learned, discovered, or practiced during the pandemic that you’d like to hold on to?

-What's something you miss about life before the pandemic that you would like to make space for?
-What's one thing you can do to move closer to that?
+What's something you miss about life before the pandemic that you would like to get back to?

 Which changes are out of your control?
 How can you work with rather than against them?

 What do you have the power to choose or change right now?
 What does this make possible for you?